Psychotherapy and Counselling in Ealing Broadway W5

-I am an experienced,approachable psychotherapist based in a central location in Ealing Broadway.
+I am an experienced,approachable psychotherapist and counsellor based in a central location in Ealing Broadway, West London.
 I offer both short term counselling and more in depth, long term psychotherapy.

-If you have concerns or worries, are feeling anxious, stressed or depressed or feel the need to talk to someone, I offer a confidential, safe, non-judgemental space where we can work together to address your needs, explore your concerns and develop ways to make changes.
+Contact me if you have concerns or worries, are feeling anxious, stressed or depressed or feel the need to talk to someone.
+I offer a confidential, safe, non-judgemental space where we can work together to address your needs, explore your concerns and develop ways to make changes.
 Working with a counsellor or psychotherapist can help you see things in a new perspective and give support through difficult times.
 A professional therapist can reflect an objective view that is not always possible with friends and family.
 Seeking outside support can feel daunting and initially it may take courage but it can be the first step to a more fulfilling life.
-Sometimes clients come, not because they have major concerns but because they want to have a better understanding of themselves and a place where they can reflect.

 My practice in Ealing Broadway, is accessible to many areas in West London, including Ealing, Acton, Chiswick, Hammersmith, Hanwell, Northfields, Kew, Isleworth, Richmond, Shepherds Bush, Perivale, Greenford, Hounslow and Brentford.
 It is based in an ideal location if you are looking for a counsellor in West London.